Atlasimmobilier practical guide – Real estate taxation in Morocco

 - Free transfers under certain family conditions.

-On request, Atlasimmobilier can provide you with a personalized estimate of your IPR based on your property, your ownership history and the applicable tax regimes.
+On request, Atlasimmobilier can provide you with a personalized estimate of your TPI based on your property, your ownership history and the applicable tax regimes.

 Atlasimmobilier Advice

-Anticipating IPR is an essential step in your resale strategy.
+Anticipating TPI is an essential step in your resale strategy.
 Our team can help you :

 - Calculate your capital gain and the tax due;